funteck123/FOP_Tron/README.md

 1. To enhance the player experience, implement a save system that records the player’s progress — including level, XP, and achievements — allowing them to continue from where they left off.
 2. The game should prompt players to save before exiting, reminding them to preserve their current state.
-3. Implement a leaderboard database (SQLite or MySQL) that stores:
+3. Implement a leaderboard (CSV or SQLite or MySQL) that stores:
     - Player name
     - Highest level achieved
     - Total score
     - Date of completion
 4. Provide a Top 10 leaderboard accessible from the main menu to motivate players to improve their performance.

-Consider using a database and the knowledge you have acquired in File I/O for implementing this functionality.
+Consider using knowledge acquired in File I/O for implementing this functionality.

 ### 3.2 Story Progression and Visual Cutscenes (2 marks)